 From time to time, the Company may be involved in legal proceedings in the ordinary course of business.
 The Company accrues a liability for such matters when it is probable that future expenditures will be made and that such expenditures can be reasonably estimated.
 Significant judgment is required to determine both probability and the estimated amount.
 Legal fees and other costs associated with such actions are expensed as incurred.
-As of August 31, 2021, the Company had no outstanding, pending or threatened litigation.
+As of February 28, 2022, the Company was not a party to any material legal proceedings.